digitaldesigndj/digitaldesigndj.com/README.md

 This will render a flat site to the `/out` dir

+The out dir is not tracked here, but in another git repository.
+You can find it [here](https://github.com/digitaldesigndj/digitaldesigndj.com.out).

+### Dont forget to change the env

 note that generating the static site first is important, or the live reload script will get built into the final product.
 This is because during development, the stg folder (where docpad's out has been configured to point in this repo) contains the env=development build of the site, and the r.js optimizer should be used on a env=static build of the site